 Choose when to send an email

-With Boomerang for Gmail, users can choose when to send and/or receive emails, enabling them to send and/or receive their emails on the right time.
+With Boomerang for Gmail, users can choose when to send and/or receive emails, enabling them to send and/or receive their emails at the right time.
 The options that Boomerang for Gmail offers used together with the built-in features of Gmail will definitely help users to better organize and manage their emails.
-Scheduled emails is a feature that Google should come up on their own and implement on Gmail.
+Scheduled email is a feature that Google should come up with on their own and implement on Gmail.
 I’m guessing that it won’t be long until we see this added to the list of Gmail’s built-in features but for now, we’ll have to thank the good folks of Baydin for coming up with Boomerang for Gmail.

 Boomerang for Gmail is currently in closed beta so you’ll need an invite if you want to try it out and use it.
-I got my invite a couple weeks back but I wasn’t able to try out and use Boomerang until today.
+I got my invite a couple of weeks back but I wasn’t able to try out and use Boomerang until today.
 If you want an invite, you can sign up on this link or follow @baydinsoftware and tweet that you want an invitation.
-They”ll DM you an invitation code within one day.
+They’ll DM you an invitation code within one day.

 If you already have an invite code, just visit the official Boomerang for Gmail site and enter the code.
 Once you entered the code, you’ll be brought to a download page where you can choose between a Mozilla Firefox extension and a Google Chrome plugin.
 Download the right plugin/extension for your browser and install it (Firefox users have to restart their browser).
-Once Boomerang for Gmail is installed, just login to your Gmail account and you’ll see the options added to the interface (see screenshots).
+Once Boomerang for Gmail is installed, just log in to your Gmail account and you’ll see the options added to the interface (see screenshots).

 Btw, if you’re already using Boomerang for Gmail you can view and manage all your scheduled emails by clicking on the Manage Boomerang link found on the upper right corner of your Gmail account.
 I hope that Baydin would also create a Mozilla Thunderbird extension that will let Gmail users like me use the Boomerang for Gmail features on Thunderbird.

 So what do you think of Boomerang for Gmail?
 Anyone else tried or are using it already on their Gmail account?
 What are the things you like or dislike about it?
-What other options would you wan to see the Baydin team add to it?
+What other options would you want to see the Baydin team add to it?
 Please share your thoughts.